 An alarming increase in the rate of antibiotic resistance (ABR) is of international concern.
 The consumption of antibiotics in human and animal health is relatively well documented.
-However, there is lack of data on antibiotic use in the crop production.
-A study carried out by Philip Taylor & Robert Reeder (CABI’s science centre at Egham, UK) made an important contribution in the analysis of antibiotic usage specifically in the crop health.
-The study used Plantwise Online Management System (POMS) as the information source and analysed data from the 32 countries including India (South East Asia region) during the period 2012 -October 2018.
-They investigated scale and diversity of recommended antibiotics to regulate crop health problems in Low and Middle Income Countries (LMICs).
-The study revealed that almost all the regions of the world are frequently using antibiotics in the crop production as a prophylaxis to prevent and regulate bacterial disease.
-The study also states that, antibiotics are recommended on more than 100 crops, but they are mainly used in the rice farms.
-As per the reports in 2018, India is the second largest producer of rice.
-Therefore, rice farms could be one of the major contributors in increasing ABR in India.
+However, there is a lack of data on antibiotic use in crop production.
+A study carried out by Philip Taylor & Robert Reeder (CABI’s science center at Egham, UK) made an important contribution in the analysis of antibiotic usage specifically in the crop health.
+The study used the Plantwise Online Management System (POMS) as the information source and analyzed data from the 32 countries including India (South East Asia region) during the period 2012 -October 2018.
+They investigated the scale and diversity of recommended antibiotics to regulate crop health problems in Low and Middle-Income Countries (LMICs).
+The study revealed that almost all the regions of the world are frequently using antibiotics in crop production as a prophylaxis to prevent and regulate bacterial disease.
+The study also states that antibiotics are recommended on more than 100 crops, but they are mainly used in rice farms.
+As per the reports in 2018, India is the second-largest producer of rice.
+Therefore, rice farms could be one of the major contributors to increasing ABR in India.

-India and other LMICs to avoid emergence and spread of ABR from environment to human
+India and other LMICs to avoid the emergence and spread of ABR from the environment to human